Tips for Pricing Your Interior Design Services

 Even after the goals were hit, the to-do list was done, clients were happy--I was still feeling in the weeds.
 But then when I realized, oh wait, I can be successful and it can be easy (okay, easy-ish), things really changed for me.
 This is especially true if you are so gosh-darn talented that your work feels easy.
 You could do it in your sleep.
 There may be some guilt around charging appropriately because you think, “How could I possibly charge someone $250/hour when it's SO EASY FOR ME”.
 Just know that you can have a successful business and it can be easy.
 In fact, when my clients are working in alignment with their true talents, it feels so easy they think something is going wrong (Why aren’t we busy?
 Why are there no fires?…when in actuality they are making more and working more efficiently).

 Choose a pricing model that works for YOU and that allows you to be profitable.
-Grab my complimentary Guide to Pricing Your Interior Design Services here.
+Grab my Pricing Playbook here.

 Throw out the advice “Charge what you’re worth”.
 Eww.
 Your worth cannot be defined by a dollar amount.
 Your worth is priceless.
 You ARE SOMEONE’S ENTIRE WORLD.
 There is no price for that.
 Charge so you are compensated for your expenses, for your time, for your expertise, for the value you bring to your clients.
 Charge so you actually enjoy your business and your projects and everyone gets the best of you.
-But never ever ever ever charge what “you’re worth” because ain’t nobody can afford that and your worth is not tied to a dollar amount.
-And if you’re finding that you are at the top tier for pricing and cannot charge more (pro tip: not true), then you need to increase efficiencies with your processes, your team, and your software to watch your margins increase.
+But never ever ever ever charge what “you’re worth” because nobody can afford that and your worth is not tied to a dollar amount.